Law and religion: Other relevant court cases

-Walker vs. Supreme Court 1988
+Walker v.
+Supreme Court 1988

 Laurie Walker was charged with manslaughter after her four-year-old daughter Shauntay died of bacterial meningitis 17 days after symptoms presented.
 Walker called for the services of a Christian Science practitioner, but not a doctor.
 She was convicted by judges who cited a 1944 Supreme Court ruling that “parents may be free to become martyrs themselves.
 But it does not follow that they are free, in identical circumstances, to make martyrs of their children.”